antcorreia/antcorreia/README.md

   ### I can speak:<br>
   ➤ Portuguese <br>
   ➤ English <br>
-  ➤ Trying to learn Japanese <br>
+  ➤ Learning Japanese at University of Coimbra <br>

 ## Other Competencies
   ➤ I can play Bassoon <br>
-  ➤ I'm a table tennis player